xaviervalarino/portfolio/src/case-studies/fringe-studio.md

 </div>

 #### Recording data
-Each piece of furniture and its relative position were stored as a JSON object.
+Each piece of furniture and its relative position were stored in a JSON object.
 When a client would go to print the cut sheet, the data object would be iterated through, generating a list of parts that the studio could itemize for the fabricator.

 <div class="bkg:grey pano" data-tab='0'>
 <video autoplay playsinline loop>